Capillary/ecom-api-document/source/includes/_location.md

 --------- | ---- | -----------
 DistancefromInputLatLong | float | Distance of the location from latitude and longitude.
 Available only if latitude and longitude are set for the location
 IsParticipateInStock | boolean | Whether the location is participating in stock.
 The location appears on the storefront only if this is set to true
-AdditionalDetails | json obj | Custom field details
+AdditionalDetails | json obj | Details of custom fields configured for the location